RogueRope/SurvivalGuide/faq/voucher.md

 If you have a voucher, and all tickets are sold out, the ticketing engine puts you on a waiting list.

 ## All sales are final, but...
-You might be able to cancel your ticket by sending a mail to [info@roguerope.be](mailto:info@roguerope.be), if there are people on the waiting list.
-If we need to cancel your ticket we reserve a 15% cancellation fee.
+You might be able to cancel your ticket), if there are people on the waiting list.
+You do this by sending a mail to [info@roguerope.be](mailto:info@roguerope.be.
+If we need to cancel and redistribute your ticket we reserve a 15% cancellation fee.
-If your ticket is refunded, another ticket will be distributed to the people on the waiting list (first come, first served).
+When this refund is done, another ticket will be distributed to the people on the waiting list (first come, first served).